Episodic planetesimal disruptions triggered by dissipation of gas disk: Methods

 \end{linenomath} where $\Sigma_1=7$ g\,cm$^{-2}$ is the solid surface density at 1~au.
 The total mass of planetesimals is 3.4~$M_{\rm Earth}$, which initially extends from 0.5~au to 3~au.
 The initial orbits of planetesimals are nearly circular (eccentricity $<$~0.02) and coplanar (inclination $<$ 1$^\circ$).
 The other initial angular orbital elements of planetesimals (longitude of the ascending node, argument of periapsis, and mean anomaly) were chosen uniformly at random from 0$^\circ$ to 360$^\circ$.
 In addition to planetesimals, Jupiter and Saturn were included, which initially resided on their current orbits with semi-major axes of 5.20~au and 9.58~au, eccentricities of 0.049 and 0.056, and inclinations of 0.33$^\circ$ and 0.93$^\circ$ with respect to the invariant plane.

-We conducted test simulations to check if high-velocity collisions occur with different configurations of giant planets.
+We conducted test simulations to check if high-velocity collisions occur with different configurations of giant planets (Supplementary information section 2).
 Recent studies suggest that Jupiter and Saturn likely locked in the mutual 2:1 MMR in a low-viscosity disk~\citep{Griveaud2024}.
 This resonant configuration would represent a more physically realistic state for the protoplanetary disk than the present-day orbits we used in our nominal simulations.
-Our test simulations with Jupiter and Saturn in the 2:1 resonance show episodic high-velocity collisions similar to simulations with current giant planet orbits (Supplementary information), consistent with a recent study suggesting that sweeping secular resonances occur in such giant planet configuration~\citep{Goldberg2026}.
-Similar results have been obtained in test simulations using initially circular orbits for Jupiter and Saturn (Supplementary information).
+Our test simulations with Jupiter and Saturn in the 2:1 resonance (Supplementary Fig. 2) show episodic high-velocity collisions similar to simulations with current giant planet orbits, consistent with a recent study suggesting that sweeping secular resonances occur in such giant planet configuration~\citep{Goldberg2026}.
+Similar results have been obtained in the test simulation using initially circular orbits for Jupiter and Saturn (Supplementary Fig. 3).
 Our conclusions from the simulations using the current giant planet orbits remain valid in these configurations.